Referring Offices

 PLEASE NOTE: Excluding any of the following information will likely result in a delay in scheduling your patient until we receive the requested info:

-• Test requested (EMG, NCV, or both) indicating the area to be tested (left/right/bilateral, upper/lower extremities, or specific part of the body, such as the face)
+• Test requested (EMG, NCV, or both), indicating the area to be tested (left/right/bilateral upper extremities)

 • Referring physician’s full name and NPI if it is the first time referring to our office